 Cool season seedlings

 Cool-season seedlings are a great way to get your garden started early in the spring.
 These types of plants prefer cooler temperatures and can be planted outdoors before the last frost date.
-Lettuce, spinach, kale, broccoli, cabbage, peas, and other cool-loving crops should all be planted as soon as possible after the last spring frost has passed.
+Lettuce, spinach, kale, broccoli, cabbage, peas, and other cool-loving crops can be planted once the soil has thawed and can be worked.

 Warm season seedlings